Configuring a Direct Connection

 ANY com.mysql.jdbc.Driver com.delinea.jdbc.DelineaDriver

-If your application uses the JNDI name in the application’s configuration file and uses a DataSource connection, then the JDBC Provider implementation class name Proxy Driver is:
+If your application uses the JNDI name in the application’s configuration file and uses a data source connection, use the following implementation class name of the JDBC Proxy Driver:

 Database Implementation class name